 - Your group will need to bring sack lunches which can be eaten at the Opry Shelter. - Restrooms are also available at this location. - Please assist us in keeping the Museum clean and remind your students and adults to throw away all garbage including in the restrooms. - Thirty to 40-minutes is allotted for lunch.
-Please stay on time so your afternoon sessions are not delayed. - The Historic Village Drug Store will sell lunch for adults only.
+Please stay on time so your afternoon sessions are not delayed. - Tuesdays through Fridays, the Historic Village Drug Store will sell lunch for adults only.
 Adults are welcome to purchase lunch and eat in the Opry Shelter.
-The Drug Store is not open on Mondays and there is a minimum of a \$5 purchase for credit/debit cards.
+There is a minimum of a \$5 purchase for credit/debit cards.